 Once you’ve done so, you’ll be greeted with the familiar TWRP home screen.
 Click the Install button.

-NOTE: You may want to make a backup in TWRP before continuing with this process.
+NOTE: You should probably make a backup in TWRP before continuing with this process.

 The following screen will appear.
 Scroll down and navigate to the SuperSU ZIP file you transferred earlier.